 Are you engaging the right candidates?
 How are you measuring engagement?

 Making sure your job postings and communications reach the right audience of qualified candidates is a constant challenge in the recruiting and staffing industry.
-Addressing the needs of potential candidates is important, and you should measure what works best to stay on top of recruiting the best talent.
+Addressing the needs of potential candidates is critical, and you should measure what’s working as well as what’s not, to stay successful in attracting and placing the best talent.

-In this series, we’re looking at several metrics that recruiting and staffing firms should be measuring to ensure continued success.
-Our last blog examined retention rate, and now we’re digging into candidate engagement and what it means for your team.
+In this series, we’re looking at several metrics that recruiting and staffing firms should know and measure to ensure continued success.
+Our last blog post examined retention rate, and now we’re digging into candidate engagement and what it means for your team.

 Measuring Candidate Engagement